isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <details><summary><font color="#009427"><b>Q20.
 How do I check my GovCash balance?</b></font></summary>
 To check your GovCash balance, please visit any of the <a class="hyperlink" href="https://www.workfare.gov.sg/Documents/List_of_OCBC_with_GovCash_Functions.pdf">listed OCBC ATMs with GovCash functions</a> with your 8-digit Payment Reference Number* (PRN).
 Upon successful authentication, you will be able to view your GovCash balance.<br><br>
 More OCBC ATMs with GovCash functions will be introduced in future.<br><br>
-Alternatively, you may login to the LifeSG app using your Singpass to view your GovCash balance and transaction history.
+Alternatively, you may login to the LifeSG mobile app using your Singpass to view your GovCash balance and transaction history.
 You may refer to the <a class="hyperlink" href="https://www.workfare.gov.sg/Documents/Leaflet_GovCash.pdf">step-by-step guide</a> for detailed instructions.<br><br>
 *Your PRN can be found in your Workfare notification from the CPF Board, and at the Workfare Portal (Singpass login is required).<br><br></details>
 <details><summary><font color="#009427"><b>Q21.
 What should I do if my facial recognition at the ATM with GovCash functions is unsuccessful?</b></font></summary>
 Should the ATM be unable to verify your identity via Singpass Face Verification, please try again or request for assistance from OCBC's Digital Ambassadors.<br><br></details>